tweag/skyscope/README.md

 Set `color` for `div.ResultRow` selectors to change the colour of a particular node type in the search box results.
 The `g.node` selectors set the `fill` colour of the node title in the graph.
-While `div.ResultRow.Foo` can be set independently from `g.node.Foo`, for consistency they should be the same.
+While `div.ResultRow` can be set independently from `g.node`, for consistency they should be the same.

 ### Changing node label formatting